+- 5.1 Members' clubs and miners' welfare institutes may apply for a Club Gaming Permit and/or a Club Gaming Machine Permit but are restricted by category and number of machines and to equal chance gaming and games of chance. - 5.2 Commercial clubs may apply for a club machine permit, subject to restrictions. - 5.3 The gambling provided under the authority of a club gaming permit must also meet the following conditions: - (a) in respect of gaming machines: - no child or young person may use a category B or C machine on the premises

-- 5.1 Members' clubs and miners' welfare institutes may apply for a Club Gaming Permit or a Club Machine Permit, while commercial clubs may apply for a Club Machine Permit only.
-A Club Gaming Permit will enable the premises to provide gaming machines (3 machines of categories B, C or D), equal chance gaming and games of chance as set-out in regulations.
-A Club Machine Permit will enable the premises to provide gaming machines (3 machines of categories B, C or D) only - 5.2 A club must meet the following criteria to be considered a members' club - It must have at least 25 members; - It must be established and conducted wholly or mainly for purposes other than gaming (unless the gaming is permitted by separate regulations); - · It must be permanent in nature; - It must not be established to make a commercial profit; - · It must be controlled by its members equally
+- that the holder must comply with any relevant provision of a code of practice about the location and operation of gaming machines - (b) the public, children and young persons must be excluded from any area of the premises where the gaming is taking place. - 5.4 Section 273 of the Act sets out the conditions that will apply to the club machine permit, including that in respect of gaming machines no child or young person uses a category B or C machine on the premises and that the holder complies with any relevant provision of a code of practice about the location and operation of gaming machines - 5.5 A club must meet the following criteria to be considered a members' club - It must have at least 25 members. - It must be established and conducted wholly or mainly for purposes other than gaming (unless the gaming is permitted by separate regulations) - It must be permanent in nature - It must not be established to make a commercial profit - · It must be controlled by its members equally.